 Window Cleaning is More Than Aesthetics

-Both of these kinds of issues can cause significant problems for a business and can damage the value of the commercial building, so it’s important to avoid these kinds of concerns if possible.
+Both of these issues can cause significant problems for a business and can damage the value of the commercial building, so it’s necessary to avoid these kinds of concerns if possible.
 Even though most business owners think that the look of the windows is all they’re working with when they have them cleaned, a little extra information about issues that can arise can help anyone who owns a commercial building that window cleaning is actually window maintenance.
 There is a lot of value to that knowledge for building owners.

 Poor Maintenance Can Mean the Need for Replacement

 Hard water stains on a window can significantly damage the glass to the point that it becomes almost impossible to get it clean again.
 Even with the best quality cleaners, business owners may find that streaks, marks, and discoloration are present.
-Because of that, windows could have to be replaced.
+Because of that, windows might need to be replaced.
 Many commercial windows are large and expensive, and replacing them can be a real issue for a property owner.

-For those who maintain the windows well, though, there’s less chance of hard water becoming a problem, just as the same rules apply with maintaining and updating one’s home.
-When it’s not allowed to stay on the glass for an extended period of time through regular maintenance, it cleans off much more easily and doesn’t do damage to the window itself.
+For those who maintain their windows well, there’s less chance of hard water becoming a problem, just as the same rules apply with maintaining and updating one’s home.
+When it’s not allowed to stay on the glass for an extended period through regular maintenance, it cleans off much more easily and doesn’t do damage to the window itself.
 In some parts of the country where water has more minerals in it, this is more of a problem than in areas with softer water, but impurities of many types can cause issues for window glass.

 How It Looks Really Does Matter, Too

-Something as simple as good window maintenance and cleaning can help them avoid turning away image-conscious individuals and bring more people in the doors.
+Something as simple as proper window maintenance and cleaning can help them avoid turning away image-conscious individuals and bring more people in the doors.
 Whether the building owner is working from the property or trying to keep tenants in it, a clean building that’s well kept is going to attract more people.
 The right cleaners and the right workers will also help, but in the end, the real value is in the owner’s understanding that the windows must be cleaned as part of routine maintenance.